-In order to understand the convergence of Muon,~\citet{li2025note},~\citet{shen2025convergence} and~\citet{pethick2025training} proved that Muon has a convergence rate of $\mathcal{O}(T^{-1/4})$. \citet{an2025asgo} and~\citet{shen2025convergence} also analyzed the convergence of Muon without momentum. \citet{kovalev2025understanding} investigated the convergence rate of Muon with additional assumptions of spectral norm-based Lipschitz smoothness and second-order smoothness, while~\citet{li2025note},~\citet{sfyraki2025lions} as well as~\citet{Sato2025ConvergenceBA} analyzed the convergence rate under big batch sizes.
+To understand the convergence of Muon,~\citet{li2025note},~\citet{shen2025convergence}, and~\citet{pethick2025training} showed that Muon has a convergence rate of $\mathcal{O}(T^{-1/4})$. \citet{an2025asgo} and~\citet{shen2025convergence} also analyzed the convergence of Muon without momentum. \citet{kovalev2025understanding} investigated the convergence rate of Muon under additional assumptions such as spectral norm-based Lipschitz smoothness and second-order smoothness, while~\citet{li2025note},~\citet{sfyraki2025lions}, and~\citet{Sato2025ConvergenceBA} analyzed the convergence rate under large batch sizes.
 Our analysis of MARS-M pushes the theoretical frontier of Muon-based optimization algorithms.